Stoke Road Surgery4 Stoke RoadBishops CleeveCheltenham, GL52 8RPTel: 01242 672007

 Some travel vaccines are ordered on a private prescription and these incur a charge over and above the normal prescription charge.
 This is because not all travel vaccinations are included in the services provided by the NHS.

 Charges apply for certain administrative work not covered under the NHS.
-A fee payable in advance of the finalised paperwork will be charged according to the BMA scale of fees which can be obtained from reception.
-Below is a list of the services the surgery covers, (Prices are correct as of February 2015).
+A fee payable in advance of the finalised paperwork will be charged according to our scale of fees which can be obtained from reception.

 Please note that these requests may take several weeks to complete.